David-Ellis/m3p_merger/README.md

 This function defaults to calculating merger trees for all halos at the last snapshot.
 However, we can choose to produce one or more of a subset of merger trees by defining `final_halos_indicies` as shown below.

-`BuildMergerTree()` includes all regions overlapping with the final sphere.
-This, as shown later, makes the progenitor mass calculation much less "noisy" and therefore helps to improve the quality of the collapse redshift calculation. `BuildMergerTree_OLD()` instead takes the (slightly cruder) approach of including progenitor peaks *completely* if their centres are within the final sphere.
+`BuildMergerTree()` included the all regions overlapping with the final sphere.
+This, as shown later, makes the progenitor mass calculation much less "noisy" and therefore helps to improve the quality of the collapse redshift calculation. `BuildMergerTree_OLD()` instead takes the (slightly cruder) approach of inlcuding progenitor peaks *completely* if their centers are within the final sphere.

 ```python